ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ## What's next?

-The next tutorial will cover the process of building a transaction using the Ultra Toolkit to send some UOS and to do a Uniq purchase - [Tutorial - Token transfer and Uniq purchase transactions](./tutorial-token-transfer-and-nft-purchase.md)
+The next tutorial will cover the process of building a transaction using the Ultra Tool Kit to send some UOS and to do a Uniq purchase - [Tutorial - Token transfer and Uniq purchase transactions](./tutorial-token-transfer-and-nft-purchase.md)